exercism/docs/anatomy/tracks/config-json.md

 - `uuid`: a V4 UUID that uniquely identifies the concept across all tracks
 - `slug`: the concept's slug, which is a lowercased, kebab-case string.
 The slug must be unique across all concepts within the track
 - `name`: the concept's name
-- `blurb`: a short description of the concept
+- `blurb`: a short description of the concept.
+Markdown is _not_ supported.

 ### Example